angelaturi/net-zero/README.md

 ## Key Features
 * Add pledges to your pledge list:

-The to-do list will be a user's main source of truth for which pledges they create and commit to.
+The to-do list will be a user's main source of truth for which pledges they commit to.
 Upon navigation to the user's profile page, users can toggle between their 'pending' and 'completed' pledge lists as well as filter between 'public' and 'private' pledges.
 At time of creation, pledges are automatically inputted onto the 'pending' pledge list.
 Pledges on the 'pending' list that are checked off will be moved onto the 'completed' pledge list.

 * Create pledge: